 Liquid diets can work, like any diet that gives you fewer calories than you use.
-These diets also can help by taking the guesswork out of portion control.
+These diets can help by taking the guesswork out of portion control.
 They are also beneficial if you have trouble chewing food

 But the results may not last.
 When you drastically cut calories, your metabolism slows to save energy.
 Unless you change your eating habits, you're likely to regain the weight you lost after you go off the liquid diet.

 Some liquid diets work better over the long term than others.
 Diets that include both solid food and liquids can be an effective and convenient way for overweight people to control the number of calories they eat.

 Ideally, liquid diet drinks should give you a balance of nutrients you need throughout the day, but that isn't always the case.

 Very low-calorie diets (400-800 calories per day) in particular can be lacking in a balance of protein, carbohydrates, fats, vitamins, and minerals you need and should only be used under medical supervision.

 You also can lose muscle if you don't get enough protein calories in your diet.